Outline

 Can I use code from elsewhere on the internet (e.g. p5js.org, coding train, GitHub)?

-• it’s ok to use these external sources, but your final project must contain significant new work by you—you can’t just cobble together stuff from these other places and pass it off as your own
+references.mdfile (seriously, do it as-you-go rather than waiting till the end, because “whoops, I forgot to add the reference” isn’t an acceptable excuse) - it’s ok to use these external sources, but your final project must contain significant new work by you — you can’t just cobble together stuff from these other places and pass it off as your own

 If I find a bug between the submission date and the exhibition, can I fix it?

-Yep—the “push to GitLab -> show up on the test URL a couple of minutes later” thing will work all the way up to the exhibition time.
-As [described above] (#submission-process), though, your last push before the deadline is still counted (and marked) as your submission.
+Yep — the “push to GitLab -> show up on the test URL a couple of minutes later” thing will work all the way up to the exhibition time.
+As described above, though, your last push before the deadline is still counted (and marked) as your submission.